How to Get a Permanent Resident Visa in Japan: 2025 Guide

 To sum up, the benefits of being a Permanent Resident include the following:

-• No restrictions to engaging in any kind of employment or activities
+• No restrictions on engaging in any kind of employment or activities

 • No need for visa renewal, because the Permanent Resident visa allows an unlimited duration of stay